terraform-google-modules/terraform-example-foundation/README.md

     - VPN connection with on-prem (or where ever your Jenkins Master is located)

 It is a best practice to separate concerns by having two projects here: one for the CFT resources and one for the CI/CD tool.
-The `prj-seed` project stores Terraform state and has the Service Account able to create / modify infrastructure.
+The `prj-b-seed` project stores Terraform state and has the Service Account able to create / modify infrastructure.
-On the other hand, the deployment of that infrastructure is coordinated by a CI/CD tool of your choice allocated in a second project (named `prj-cloudbuild` project if using Google Cloud Build and `prj-cicd` project if using Jenkins).
+On the other hand, the deployment of that infrastructure is coordinated by a CI/CD tool of your choice allocated in a second project named `prj-b-cicd`.

 To further separate the concerns at the IAM level as well, the service account of the CI/CD tool is given different permissions than the Terraform account.
-The CI/CD tool account (`@cloudbuild.gserviceaccount.com` if using Cloud Build and `sa-jenkins-agent-gce@prj-cicd-xxxx.iam.gserviceaccount.com` if using Jenkins) is granted access to generate tokens over the Terraform custom service account.
+The CI/CD tool account (`@cloudbuild.gserviceaccount.com` if using Cloud Build and `sa-jenkins-agent-gce@prj-b-cicd-xxxx.iam.gserviceaccount.com` if using Jenkins) is granted access to generate tokens over the Terraform custom service account.
 In this configuration, the baseline permissions of the CI/CD tool are limited and the Terraform custom Service Account is granted the IAM permissions required to build the foundation.

 After executing this step, you will have the following structure: